jschaefer619/Parler_Network_Analysis/README.md

 <img width="599" alt="low_level_diagram" src="https://user-images.githubusercontent.com/56604738/111734406-4f4da700-8837-11eb-85f6-ff4f606d371f.png">

-You can view the full prototype through this figma link.
+You can view the full prototype through this [Figma link](https://www.figma.com/file/DiSKgZuTfTPYRZgpJgVGBb/Parler-Network-Early-Prototype?node-id=0%3A1).

 This will be a multimode Network.
 Each node can be one of three types: